aspose-slides/Aspose.Slides-API-References/content/cpp/english/system/default/_index.md

 ---
 title: Default()
 second_title: Aspose.Slides for C++ API Reference
-description: Returns the default-constructed instance of the specified type.
+description: Returns the reference to the single default-constructed instance of the exception type.
 type: docs
-weight: 2094
+weight: 2146
 url: /system/default/
 ---
 ## System::Default() function

-Returns the default-constructed instance of the specified type.
+Returns the reference to the single default-constructed instance of the exception type.

 ```cpp
 template<typename T> std::enable_if<IsExceptionWrapper<T>::value, constT &>::type System::Default()